Viessman Boilers: Types of Heating Systems Explained

 System boilers are similar to combination boilers, with the only difference lying on the presence of a tank for hot water.
 This is best for homes that have more occupants, and for households which have a higher rate of hot water consumption.

-When having a new boiler installation or replacement, it is highly suggested to take a glance and consider what type of heating system your home really needs.
+When having a new boiler installation or replacement, it is highly suggested taking a glance and consider what type of heating system your home really needs.
 A like-for-like replacement might temporarily reduce costs, but in the long run, having a boiler fit for your water consumption and energy requirements prove to be more efficient and cost saving.

 Our company owner Ian Redfern is a boiler specialist.
-If you have any questions at all regarding boiler selection, installation, repair or servicing, please do get in touch and he will be sure to assist you with whatever questions you have have.
+If you have any questions at all regarding boiler selection, installation, repair or servicing, please do get in touch and he will be sure to assist you with whatever questions you have.

 Share this post: